Regulations for the 14th Klaudia Taev Competition (2025)

 ** Special scholarships or valuable gifts will be given for the best interpretation of the Estonian Song and Schubert’s “Ave Maria”.

 Important!
-The entire duration of pieces together, including stage entrance and exit, must be a minimum of 7 minutes, but may not exceed 10 minutes!
+The duration of the performance, including stage entrance and exit, must be at least 7 minutes, but may not exceed 10 minutes!
 The Jury has the right to terminate the Participant’s performance if it exceeds the time limit.

-In the 4th round, a maximum of 16 contestants will take part.
+In the 4th round, a maximum of 16 competitors will take part.
 They will perform two pieces with piano accompaniment, namely:

-• one aria or selection from an opera, oratorio, cantata, or orchestral work with voice, which is composed after 1935.
+- one aria or selection from an opera, oratorio, cantata, or orchestral work with voice, composed after 1935.

 These works may not be among the works designated for the second and final rounds.

 Important!
-The entire duration of both pieces together, including stage entrance and exit, must be a minimum of 8 minutes, but may not exceed 12 minutes!
+The duration of the performance, including stage entrance and exit, must be at least 8 minutes, but may not exceed 12 minutes!
 The Jury has the right to terminate the Participant’s performance if it exceeds the time limit.

 5. FINAL ROUND